Epzicom

 Potential Side Effects and Toxicity

 Common side effects may include headache, nausea, fatigue, depressed mood, dizziness, diarrhea, rash, or insomnia.
-Of note is the hypersensitivity reaction (HSR, an allergic-like reaction) warning on abacavir (see Ziagen for details of symptoms).
+Of note is the hypersensitivity reaction (HSR, an allergic-like reaction) warning on abacavir; see warning card that comes with Epizom and Ziagen.
 To minimize the risk for HSR, a simple blood test for HLA-B*5701 (a genetic marker) should be done before starting an HIV regimen containing abacavir to identify people at higher risk for this reaction.
-A negative HLA-B*5701 test does not mean you won’t have an HSR, but the risk is reduced to 1% or less from clinical studies.
 This test is covered by most insurance and also by LabCorp/ViiV (see company contact on co-pay chart).
-A warning card should be included with this medication when dispensed from the pharmacy.
+A warning card should be included with this medication when dispensed from the pharmacy and kept with you.
+Symptoms of HSR usually include some combination of the following: fever, skin rash, malaise (general ill feeling), severe nausea, headache, muscle ache, chills, diarrhea, vomiting, abdominal pain, respiratory symptoms (cough, difficulty breathing, sore throat), and/or joint pain.
+HSR might be confused with flu, but symptoms of HSR usually worsen, very slowly, and with every dose.

 Some large observational studies suggest abacavir may increase the risk of cardiovascular events, including myocardial infarction (MI, or heart attack), in people with risk factors such as smoking, diabetes, uncontrolled high blood pressure, older age, high cholesterol, family history of heart disease, and drug use.
 Other studies have found no increased risk.
 To date, no absolute consensus has been reached on the association with cardiac risk, although theoretical contributing mechanisms have been described.
 People who have high risk for heart disease should discuss risks with their provider, and they should be monitored more closely.